-This Red Wine Beef Stew has tender beef swimming in a rich beer and red wine sauce.
-It’s pure comfort food and utterly delicious.
-Serve with some crusty bread for a filling and easy weeknight meal!
+This dutch oven Beef Stew with red wine is pure comfort food, and it is utterly delicious!
+Tender beef is swimming in a rich beer and red wine sauce, accompanied by potatoes and carrots.
+Serve this easy stove top stew recipe with some crusty bread for a filling winter meal!

-- Meat: Use stew meat or chuck roast trimmed of fat.
+- Beef: Use stew meat or chuck roast, and trim the fat.

 - Garlic: Freshly minced.

 - Beer: A single 12 oz bottle of beer will do.
 Ideally, use a stout or dark ale (dark beer is better than light for stew).